strohganoff/python-streamdeck-plugin-sdk/README.md

 - **Improved Documentation**: Expand and improve the documentation with more examples, guides, and use cases.
 - **Bind Command Sender**: Automatically bind `command_sender` and action instance context-holding objects to handler function arguments if they are included in the definition.
 - **Optional Event Pattern Matching on Hooks**: Add support for optional pattern-matching on event messages to further filter when hooks get called.
-- **CLI Entrypoint**: Add a command-line interface (CLI) entrypoint to the library to handle discovering actions, setting up, and running the `PluginManager`.
 - **Async Support**: Introduce asynchronous features to handle WebSocket communication more efficiently.